Chott el Djerid

-Chott el Djerid (شط الجريد DIN) also spelled Sciott Gerid and Shott el Jerid, is a chott, a large endorheic salt lake in southern Tunisia.
+Chott el Djerid (شط الجريد DIN) also spelled Sciott Gerid and Shott el Jerid, is a chott, a large endorheic salt lake in central Tunisia.
 The name can be translated from the Arabic into English as "Lagoon of the Land of Palms".

 Geography

 The bottom of Chott el Djerid is located between 15 and 25 meters (about 50 to 80 feet) above sea level.
 The lake's width varies widely; at its narrowest point, it is only 20 km across, compared to its overall length of 250 km.
 At times, parts of it appear in various shades of white, green and purple.
 The narrow eastward inlet of the chott is also known as Chott el Fejej.

 It is the largest salt pan of the Sahara Desert, with a surface area of over 7,000 km^{2} (some sources state 5,000 km^{2}).
 The site has a typical hot desert climate.
 Due to the harsh climate with mean annual rainfall of below 100 mm and daytime temperatures sometimes reaching 50 °C (122 °F) or more during summer with dense solar radiation, water evaporates from the lake.
 In summer Chott el Djerid is almost entirely dried up, and numerous fata morganas occur.
 It is situated at in the center-west of the country, between the cities of Tozeur and Kebili.

 During winter, small tributaries of water can be seen discharging into the lake.

 Because the flooded area is very variable, values presented for the area of the lake (or its basin, which is almost always dry), can vary widely.
 Some sources provide values for surface area as high as 10,000 km².

 Currently, freshwater irrigation schemes are being applied in the region to help eliminate salt from soils and increase the productive area.

 South of Chott el Djerid, the Grand Erg Oriental desert begins.
 The towns of Kebili and Douz are located south of the lake, and the city of Tozeur is located just to the northwest.